 GAUD WORK OF ART, CASA BATLL

 Casa Batlló is among Gaudi’s most renowned creations.
-This colourful structure is located on Passeig de Gràcia, one of the city’s main thoroughfares.
+This colorful structure is located on Passeig de Gràcia, one of the city’s main thoroughfares.

 If you are limited on time (or money), only view the exterior of Casa Batlló.
 Those interested in Gaud and his architecture should pay the admission charge to tour the house.
 Lines can be lengthy and tickets are expensive.
 This is another location where purchasing tickets in advance is recommended.